Nevraxe/Cervo/README.md

  - In a controller, you have to set your namespace to `Application/MyModule/Controllers`.
 As you can notice, the `Module` suffix needs to be added for modules.
  - The filename requires to be __exactly__ the same as the class name (With correct case).
- - The class requires to extend the `\Cervo\Libraries\Controller` class or a derivative.
+ - The class requires to extend the `\Cervo\Controller` class or a derivative.
  - The end-point methods may have an `$args` and a `$params` parameters to receive the arguments from the `Router` calls and the parameters set in the route.

 ```php